-Query below lists all primary keys constraints (PK) in the database with their columns (one row per column).
+The query below lists all primary keys constraints (PK) in a database (schema) with their columns (one row per column).

 See also: list of all primary keys (one row per PK).